-Productive, indeterminate plants produce loads of 1”, round, red-brown colored fruits.
+Productive, indeterminate plants produce loads of 1”, round, purple-brown colored fruits.
 Known and made popular for its rich and complex flavor that bursts in your mouth.
 One of our CSA members called it the “fine wine of tomatoes”.
-Black Cherry is bit later to mature than other cherries, but well worth the wait.
+Black Cherry is a few days later to mature than other cherries, but well worth the wait.
 Large, sprawling plants benefit from frequent trellising and pruning.

 Days to Maturity: 75